XyrenTheCoder/iso6.9-1.2beta/README.md

 > token = "token_line_15"

 Also put your discord id in line 16.
-To get your id, run ?userinfo or auserinfo in another server with Dyno or Arcane and copy your ID.
+To get your id, run `?userinfo` or `auserinfo` (slash commands also works) in any servers with Dyno or Arcane and copy your bot's client ID.

 You may change the owner's info.

 # Features